Vietnamese Battered Prawns Lettuce Wraps - Tôm Lăn Bột Chiên

 Battered prawns:

-1. In a large bowl, combine the flour, sea salt and Pirate Life Mosaic IPA and whisk well into a smooth batter.
+1. In a large bowl, combine the flour, sea salt and beer and whisk well into a smooth batter.

-3. Coat the prawns with the batter and deep fry in batches for 3-4 minutes or until golden then remove and drain excess oil on cooling rack.
+4. Coat the prawns with the batter and allow excess to drip off then deep fry in batches for 3-4 minutes or until golden then remove and drain excess oil on cooling rack.
 Season with a light sprinkling of sea salt.

 Vietnamese Dipping Sauce: